mirbyte/VirusTotal-Context-Menu/README.md

 # VirusTotal Context Menu
 ### Usage
-1. Download zip from "Releases"
+1. Download zip from "Releases".
-2. Extract
+2. Extract.
 3. Run the installer.bat
 4. Done!
 You can delete the downloaded files now.